hasadna/OpenTrainCommunity/README.md

 Interactive documentation is available at http://opentraincommunity.readthedocs.org/en/latest/

+# Requirements
+* Python 3.6
+* Postgres (dumps postgres 10)

+Our server (otrain.org) runs with ubuntu 18.04, postgres 10 and python 3.6.7

 # Developer Environment Setup

 The project runs on Python 3 with POSTGRES, and we recommend using a virtual environment for development.
 You can use the following command to setup a virtualenv called `opentrain`: